Platform Power to the People.

 The Worker Center Ecosystem in California: Organizing to Transform Low-Wage Industries.

 Authors: Nik Theodore, Beth Gutelius, Ana Luz Gonzalez

 This report presents a scan of California’s worker center ecosystem to assess key strategies, identify challenges and opportunities, and offer recommendations for strengthening the capacity of this vital workers’ rights infrastructure.
 The report provides one of the most clear and detailed reads into the theory of change of worker centers, that while drawn from its analysis of CA based worker centers, has ample applicability beyond.

 New Platforms for Building Power: A Report on the LIFT Fund’s “Digital Strategies for Worker Organizing” Convening.

-Authors: Beth Guteluis and Sanjay Pinto.
+Authors: Beth Gutelius and Sanjay Pinto.

 This report summarizes the “Digital Strategies for Worker Organizing” convening in New York City in September 2018.
-Worker organizations and other allied groups came together from around the country to develop community, promote shared practice, and strategize jointly on using digital tools and strategies for worker organizing.
-Over the two days, leaders surfaced challenges and successes, and shared ideas about resources that would enhance their efficacy with digital tools and strategies in the future.
+Worker organizations and other allied groups came together from around the country to develop community, promote the shared practice, and strategize jointly on using digital tools and strategies for worker organizing.
+Over the two days, leaders surfaced challenges and successes and shared ideas about resources that would enhance their efficacy with digital tools and strategies in the future.
 This is all captured in this report.

 Digital’s Promise for Worker Organizing: A 2018 Update.